The Benefits of Physical Therapy for Athletes

 Most courses of care in pediatric physical therapy for athletes are four to six weeks.
 Research has shown that it takes six weeks of a specific strength and conditioning program in order to see evidence of muscle hypertrophy (AKA muscle build).
 The effects of neuro-muscular re-education when done correctly, can be seen in as little as 2 weeks.
 Most people don’t seek out PT for injury prevention, so most times when someone finds themselves or their youth athlete in PT, it is because there is some sort of injury to a tissue.
 From the healing rates of most tissue strains and sprains, most injuries will show healing in six weeks.
 Where an athlete is at in terms of the acuity or irritability of an injury can act as the Pace Car for the progression in intensity and vigor of strength training exercises.

 If you or are child is experiencing pain or an injury, get it checked out by a specialist.
-There is peace of mind with imaging like X-rays and MRI, however, most injuries don’t require subjecting the athlete exposure to radiation in an X-ray to get the right care plan for resolving the injury and getting back to the sport.
-Most states in the US now have Direct Access to physical therapy, meaning you can come to see a PT first, even without having a prescription from a doctor for it.
+There is peace of mind with imaging like X-rays and MRI.
+However, most injuries don’t require subjecting the athlete to exposure of radiation in an X-ray for resolving the injury and getting back to the sport.
+Most states in the US now have Direct Access to physical therapy.
+This means you can come to see a PT first, even without having a prescription from a doctor for it.
 It’s a great option for the athlete who has had pain develop with a gradual onset without experiencing trauma.
-Seeing a PT first often allows the athlete to get educated on the injury and get on the best care plan without delay, speeding up recovery and return to athletics.
+Seeing a PT first often allows the athlete to get educated on the injury and get on the best care plan without delay.
+This will speed up recovery and the return to athletics.
 Find the nearest Ivy Rehab Clinic near you and book your appointment today!

 Article by: Matthew Lesniak, DPT